filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ```

 ### F3IsRunning
-F3IsRunning returns true if the F3 instance is running, and an error if F3 is disabled in the node.
+F3IsRunning returns true if the F3 instance is running, false if it's not running but
+it's enabled, and an error when disabled entirely.

 Perms: read